 Social security and pensions news from UK Parliament.

-Members discuss oversight of UK financial services industry and impact assessments.
+Members discuss duty of care for financial service providers.
 Find out more

 Children in poverty: Measurements and targets: Work and Pensions Committee to question academics and charities

 Work and Pensions Committee hears from academics and charities

 Crack down on tech firms profiting from online pension scam adverts, MPs say

 Global tech firms such as Google should be held to account for hosting pension scam adverts with legislation needed to stop them profiting from a multibillion-pound scam industry, the Work and Pensions committee has said.

 Decisions of the Petitions Committee, 16 March 2021